artur-gajewski/FileBank/README.md

 # FileBank module for Zend Framework 2

-This module provides a way to store files in a structured database consisting of folders and database.
+This module provides a way to store files in a structured database and file accessors to obtain the file for download without the need to setup public folders and worry about security.
+This is an initial version of the package, see the bottom of this README for upcoming features.

 Requirements: